azzamshaikh/sampling_vs_combinatorial_planners/README.md

-# Wildfire -  Probabilistic RoadMap versus A* Planner
+# Wildfire -  Probabilistic RoadMap vs A* Planner

 This repository contains code of a 2 player simulation comparing a sampling based Probabilistic Roadmap versus a combinatorial based A* planner.